 No one wants to pay to ship and move boxes and boxes of things you don’t want, need, or use any longer.
 Plus, there’s nothing wrong with a healthy closet and storage bin purge after taking stock of what you want to keep in every drawer, closet, and on every shelf.
 Today’s largest charities, including Goodwill, The Salvation Army, and American Red Cross have donation sites all over the United States.
 Donating is simple – just bring one, two, or more boxes and bags of items in good condition.
 You can also donate large furniture or sporting equipment items at any time.
 Even better, each donation will result in a receipt you can use as a tax deduction!

 With online bill pay, it’s very easy to forget to update your address information on your personal accounts.
 If you can prepare a simple checklist in advance of your monthly bills and statements such as your cell phone, credit card statement, bank statement, and more, you won’t forget to make these important updates.

 Remember, updating your address everywhere is very important.
 As an example, if you move to another zip code and you update your credit card account address, accounts on autopay may not charge successfully with an invalid postal or zip code address verification process.

 Moving is not just stressful for humans.
-Your pets get double whammied.
-They feel the stress of activity happening, strangers everywhere helping, as well as feel your stress!
-If you’ve got one or a couple furry friends such as a cat or dog (or both), here are a few tips on how to best plan for their well-being during their move.
+Your pets feel it on two fronts.
+They feel the stress of activity happening, strangers everywhere helping, as well as feeling your stress!
+If you’ve got one or a few furry friends such as a cat or dog (or both), here are a few tips on how to best plan for their well-being during their move.
 Maybe a friend or neighbor can watch them during the better part of the day, or there may be daily boarding services at your local veterinarian.
 Either way, the less stress your pets experience during your next move, the more comfortable they will be at your new place.